Daniel-Mietchen/events/ICEI2018-research-ecosystem.md

 # History

-The conference had a call for proposals with an [April 15 deadline](http://icei2018.uni-jena.de/calls/), by which the abstract was submitted.
-It received the submission number 143.
+The conference had a call for proposals with an [April 15 deadline](http://icei2018.uni-jena.de/calls/), by which I submitted the abstract, which received the submission number 143.
 On May 15, I was [notified of its acceptance](https://github.com/Daniel-Mietchen/events/issues/339#issuecomment-389138931).